What is Valencia’s Las Fallas festival?

 This has evolved so much so that today the fallas can represent anything from satirical scenes featuring Spanish politicians to scenes from popular stories and legends.
 Prizes are awarded for the best ones.

-All the main events will still be taking place however, including the burning on the night of the 5th.
 If you plan on visiting this year, arrive a day or two earlier so that you can go around and marvel at all the fallas before they’re destroyed.

 What can I expect to see?